J. H. Hobbs, Brockunier and Company: Glass formula

 During early 1863, John L. Hobbs (the elder Hobbs) became convinced that glass made with lime instead of lead would be a better product.
 He began testing various combinations of ingredients to make high quality glass without lead, but his experiments were not successful.
-In the fall of the same year, William Leighton Sr. joined the firm as a partner, and continued the experiments with lime glass.
+In the fall of the same year, chemist William Leighton Sr. joined the firm as a partner, and continued the experiments with lime glass.
 Leighton came from a glass making family, and had worked at New England Glass Company.
-In 1864, Leighton had success.
+In December 1864, Leighton had success.
 His major change in the formula for glass was using bicarbonate of soda instead of soda ash.
 His formula was similar to the long-lost soda-lime formula used many years earlier in Europe.
 The glass made using this formula had good enough quality that the company could compete in the high-end of the glassware market.
 This improvement in the formula for glass was considered one of two great advances in American glassmaking during the 19th century, the other being the invention of pressing.
 The ingredients used to make the glass were lower-cost than those used to make lead glass.
-In addition, the glass cooled faster, meaning the workforce would press it quicker.
+In addition, the glass hardened faster, meaning the workforce was forced to shape or press it quicker.
 Thus, the new formula produced high-quality glass at lower costs for both ingredients and labor.
+It also inspired glassmakers to improve the processes for shaping the glass.